Kumaava/ComputerVision-UdacityandBook-Python/README.md

 # Introduction to Computer Vision (UDACITY using Matlab)
-# Learning Computer and DIP -
+# Learning Computer Vision and DIP -

 Apr 2017 – Present